Skip to content

 • Running Beamable Microservices without opening the service's project (for non-engineers that want to run microservices locally).

-If you don't have it installed, take this opportunity to install it while you investigate these docs further.
+If you don't have these installed, take this opportunity to install it while you investigate these docs further.

 Beamable CLI

-In other words: The Beamable CLI is transparent to the user where it needs to be and explicit to users that need to work with them.
+In other words: The Beamable CLI is invisible to the user where it needs to be and explicit to users that need to work with them.

 Where to start?

-Regardless of who you are, we recommend run through the Introduction to the SDK and Runtime Concepts documents.
+Regardless of who you are, we recommend run through the Getting Strted, Runtime Systems Overview and Identity documents.
 After this, it depends on what you're game is or what you are looking to do.

 • If you are a game maker looking to implement simple and common back-end features, take a look at the docs for Inventory, for currency and items, and Stats, for player-scoped key-value stores.